Arjun Kadhe

 Arjun Kadhe (अर्जुन कढे; born 7 January 1994) is an Indian tennis player who specializes in doubles.
 He has a career high ATP doubles ranking of world No. 76 achieved on 28 October 2024.
 He also has a career high singles ranking of No. 328 achieved on 27 August 2018.

 Kadhe has won one doubles ATP Tour title.
 He also won 4 ITF Tour singles and 6 ATP Challenger Tour and 7 ITF doubles titles.

 Personal and early life

 Kadhe was born in Pune to Jayant and Rashmi Kadhe.
 His father supported him for playing tennis.
 He attended Vikhe Patil Memorial School through his early studies and was supported and championed as a tennis athlete all throughout his younger years.
 He attended the Symbiosis College of Arts & Commerce before coming to OSU.
 He also got support from Maharashtra State Lawn Tennis Association (MSLTA) and Lakshya, a sports NGO.
 He graduated from Oklahoma State University in 2017.
+Arjun married his long time partner Kavita Mishra on 13 December 2025.
+Interestingly, his long-time doubles partner Rithvik Choudary Bollipalli also got married around the same time.